armory/docs/content/en/docs/installation/deployment-reg.md

 In your Operator manifest (such as `spinnakerService.yml`) or `spinnaker-local` file (Halyard), configure the following parameters:
   - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.tokenIssueUrl`: set this value to `https://auth.cloud.armory.io/oauth/token`.
-  - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientID`: set this value to **Client ID** that you received from [Get your registration information](#get-your-registration-information)
+  - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientID`: set this value to **Client ID** that you received from [Register your environment](#register-your-environment).
-  - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientSecret`: set this value to the **Secret** that you received from [Get your registration information](#get-your-registration-information).
+  - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientSecret`: set this value to the **Secret** that you received from [Register your environment](#register-your-environment).

 Once you apply the registration information to your environment, communication between your Armory Enterprise environment and Armory Cloud is enabled.
 The communication allows certain Armory Enterprise features, such as the Armory Deployments plugin, to function.